 Visitors can bring their own food and beverages that can be enjoyed in the museum foyer or in our backyard.
-Food and beverages are prohibited in the exhibit space with the exception of bottled water.
+Food and beverages are prohibited in the exhibit space.

-General admission is $14 general for all visitors older than 1 year.
-Children younger than 1 year of age are admitted free.
+General admission is $14 for all visitors 2 and older.
+Children 23 months and under are admitted free.
 Reduced admission is available.
 Click Here for more information.